 The disease can only be diagnosed definitively by biopsying affected tissues.
 Ultrasound, X-rays, and sometimes even CT scans are employed by way of identifying the extent of the disease’s masses.
 These can affect an organ diffusely, leading to organ enlargement, or appear as multiple masses on the affected organ.

-Surgery through laparascopy or exploratory laparotomy (abdominal exploration) is sometimes undertaken to retrieve tissues.
+Surgery through laparoscopy or exploratory laparotomy (abdominal exploration) is sometimes undertaken to retrieve tissues.
 Ultrasound-guided fine-needle aspiration, however, is how most samples are typically obtained.
 Examining the tissues or individual cells through microscopy is ultimately undertaken, usually by a veterinary pathologist.

 Malignant histiocytosis is perhaps most notoriously recognized in Flat-coated Retrievers and Bernese Mountain Dogs.
 Though any breed can be afflicted, other predisposed breeds include Rottweilers and Golden Retrievers.